jaydevonline/jQuery-Nice-File-Input/README.md

  ```
 In this example the jQuery Nice File Input Plugin  will be applied in all the input fields that have the '.nicefile' class with default options.

 You can choose the setting options as you wish also like this.
+Have a look at <a href="http://jaydevgajera.com/nice-file-input/" target="_blank" >demo page</a>.

  ```javascript
 $('document').ready(function(){